-Some specific contracts are expressly excluded from the scope of public procurement rules, such as those contracts that are excluded from the scope of both the Utilities Directive and the Public Sector Directive, and contracts for the acquisition of real estate.
+Some specific contracts are expressly excluded from the scope of public procurement rules, such as those contracts that are excluded from the scope of the 2014 Directives and contracts for the acquisition of real estate (Article 4).

-Special rules are established concerning the procurement procedures adopted for the award of utilities contracts.
-The PCC adopts more flexible rules, such as the possibility to freely choose from a broader range of types of procedure, including an open procedure, restricted procedure with pre-qualification or negotiation procedure; the lower minimum delays for submission of bids; or the applicability of special procedures such as the qualification systems.
+Certain rules are established concerning the procurement procedures adopted for the award of utilities contracts.
+The PCC adopts more flexible rules, such as the possibility to freely choose from a broader range of types of procedure, including an open procedure, restricted procedure with pre-qualification or negotiation procedure, as specified in Section V.i.

-As to defence procurement contracts, Decree-Law No. 104/2011, of 6 October 2011, established more flexible rules concerning, for example, the adoption of special procedures, such as:
+As to defence procurement contracts, Decree-Law No. 104/2011, dated 6 October 2011, established more flexible rules concerning, for example, the adoption of special procedures, such as:

-- a negotiation procedure without publication of a notice; - b rules concerning qualitative selection including quality or environment management; - c confidential proceedings; - d protection of confidential information or security of supplies;
+- a a negotiation procedure without publication of a notice; - b rules concerning qualitative selection including quality or environment management; - c confidential proceedings;

-an extension to a seven-year term of duration for framework agreements; and publicity and transparency rules.
+- d protection of confidential information or security of supplies; - e an extension to a seven-year term of duration for framework agreements; and - f publicity and transparency rules.

 As a general rule, the above-mentioned contracts are subject to the applicable procurement rules regardless of the contract value.
-However, contracts under the special utilities sectors are only subject to the rules if the relevant contract values equal or exceed the thresholds set forth in the Utilities Directive, Article 16(a) and (b).
+However, contracts under the special utilities sectors are only subject to the rules if the relevant contract values equal or exceed the thresholds set forth in the Utilities Directive.